AdobeDocs/experience-manager-65.en/help/communities/using/implementing-scoring.md

 * post a new forum topic
 * the page must be refreshed for the badge to show

-    * logout and login as a different community member (for example : aaron.mcdonald@mailinator.com / password)
+  * logout and login as a different community member (for example: aaron.mcdonald@mailinator.com/password)

 * select the Forum